History of The Junior League

 About The Junior League of North Little Rock

-Our community programs include reading to school children, supporting North Little Rock teachers, partnering with NLRPD and the Salvation Army to provide Christmas gifts to children, providing support and baby items to new mothers, providing hygiene items to students at NLR ISD schools, and more!
-As JLNRL continues to grow, the possibilities of how we can better our community are endless!
+Our community programs include reading to school children, supporting North Little Rock teachers, partnering with NLRPD and the Salvation Army to provide Christmas gifts to children, providing support and baby items to new mothers, providing hygiene items to students at North Little Rock School District campuses, and more!
+As JLNLR continues to grow, the possibilities of how we can better our community are endless!

 A message from our president